Syntr1x/dotfiles/README.md

 - Im a beginner in this sort of stuff so its not optimised or anything.

-- Tested only in a VM so the install on bare metal might brake.
+- Tested only in a VM so the install on bare metal might cause problems.

 If you find any obvious problems be sure to reach out!